 You might be surprised by how many businesses rely on first impressions but don’t make it a priority.
 Interior design isn’t just for posh spas and other luxury-minded businesses.
 The first time an in-person customer sees your commercial space, they’re forming an impression of your success and professionalism.
 Without the right interior design, you might lose out on a major deal or long-term customer.

-As an added bonus, commercial interior design can often be a tax write-off.
+As an added bonus, commercial interior design can often be a tax write-off when you efile online for free for the year.
 It’s simple for a CPA to show that it’s an integral part of your business and (if kept at a reasonable rate) won’t throw up any red flags to the IRS.
 Here are a few of the most common businesses that need interior design but might be slipping in that department: